 This course is an examination of the action and interaction of color and a study of the visual and psychological factors related to color perception.
 Students are responsible for purchasing their own supplies.
 (Updated April 2018)

-ART111, Drawing I (3 credits/4 contact hours) \$\$ Studio Course Fee Gen Ed Competencies: Aesthetic Dimensions, Creativity

-A study of form through gesture, contour line, and the use of light and shade.
-Various mediums including conte crayon, charcoal, and ink are used in the study of still life and controlled subject matter.
+ART111, Drawing I (3 credits/4 contact hrs.) \$\square\$ Studio Course Fee mediums including conte crayon, charcoal, and ink are used in the study of still life and controlled subject matter.
 Composition is emphasized.
 (Updated April 2018)